Starting from June 24, 2021, the authorities of the Arab Republic have established new entry requirements:

 Regular cloth masks are not allowed.
 Children under 6 years old can be without a mask.

-The rules for entering Germany, which entered into force on March 30, 2021 and will last until May 12, 2021 inclusive:
+The rules for entering the territory of Germany, which came into force on July 04, 2021 and will last until September 30, 2021, inclusive:

 For more information, please follow the link.